kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   resource is allocated before the Pod gets scheduled, similar to https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/volume/scheduling/scheduler_binder.go
-- Kubelet must be extended to retrieve information from ResourceClaims and to invoke a local resource driver method.
-That method returns CDI device ID(s) which then must be passed to the container runtime.
+- Kubelet must be extended to retrieve information from ResourceClaims and to call a resource kubelet plugin.
+That plugin returns CDI device ID(s) which then must be passed to the container runtime.

 For a resource driver the following components are needed: